walkon302/MEMA_organization/README.md

 -- enter the main folder of the script

 * mkdir input
--- generate a folder named input
+-- generate a folder named, 'input'

 * cd input
--- enter the subfolder, input
+-- enter the subfolder, 'input'

+* mkdir train_organized
+* mkdir train_disorganized
-* mkdir ori_organized
+* mkdir eval_disorganized
-* mkdir ori_disorganized
+* mkdir eval_disorganized
 * mkdir predict
--- generate two folders, one is for organized, another one is for disorganized, the last one is for new images that need to be classified.
+-- generate five folders, two for training, two for evaluation, the last one is for new images that need to be classified.

 #### Then move images and model into this mema folder
-* Put images into ori_organized and ori_disorganized folders accordingly.
+* Put images into those five folders accordingly.
 * Put the images that need to be classified into predict folder.
-* Put MEMA_model into main folder, mema.
+* If there is pre-trained model, put that model in the mema folder.

 #### Type in the commands
 * cd..